gomezalberto/pretus/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "\U0001F680 Feature Request"
-about: Submit a proposal/request for a new TorchIO feature
+about: Submit a proposal/request for a new PRETUS feature
 title: ''
-labels: 'enhancement'
+labels: enhancement
 assignees: ''

 ---